You are here: HomeChange Guitar Strings

 Strings wear out.
 They lose their tone, become hard to keep in tune, lose their sustain, and break.

-How quickly this occurs varies, based on how you care for your guitar, the environments your instrument is exposed to, the quality of the strings, and how you use them.
-For more, see the Guitar Maintenance page.
-Even with the best quality strings, using the best care, in the best environment, your strings will eventually need to be replaced.
+How quickly this occurs varies, based on how you care for your guitar, the environment your instrument is exposed to, the quality of your strings, and how you use them.
+I cover more aspects or ensuring the longevity of your guitar and your strings on the Guitar Maintenance page.
+However, even with the best quality strings, with the best preventative maintenance, in the best environment, your strings will eventually need to be replaced.

-Best of all, new strings don't cost that much and changing guitar strings is not hard to do.
+Thankfully, new strings don't cost much and changing guitar strings is not that hard to do, once you understand how.

-Most guitars come with a manual that describes how to change strings.
-If your did not, you may find instructions on the manufacturer's web site.
+Many guitars come with a manual that describes how to change strings.
+If yours did not, you may find instructions on the manufacturer's web site.
 You may also find instructions on the web-sites of string manufacturers and re-sellers.
-I've listed a few very good explanations below.
+I've listed a few very good resources below.

 If you're unsure of how to change guitar strings, or have questions after looking at the instructions and reading this page, consider having someone show you the first time.
 Most instructors will change guitar strings for you during a lesson, and many music stores will change them for you for a small fee, just ask if you can watch.